alecguilin/CSUSM/README.md

 # CSUSM
-A collection of my coursework and projects compiled from my studies at California State University San Marcos.
+A collection of coursework and projects compiled from my studies at California State University San Marcos.

 Included: